Sanele-Zondo/Laptop-Data-Analysis-Categorization-and-Discount-System/README.md

 This project involves scraping laptop data from a website, cleaning and transforming it, categorizing laptops into work, gaming, and education categories, applying discounts based on certain criteria, and building a model to automate the categorization.
 The project concludes by visualizing the data and saving it into an SQL database for further analysis.

 ### Objective
-The main objective is to automate the process of extracting, cleaning, categorizing, and analyzing laptop data, applying discounts where applicable, and visualizing insights.
+The main objective is to extract, clean, categorize, and analyze laptop data, apply discounts where applicable, and visualize insights.
 The data will then be stored in a structured format in an SQL database.

 ### Step-by-Step Guide
 - Scrape the laptop data from the website